MikeGillihan/archive-control/readme.txt

 * Use a generator website to create them: https://generatewp.com/taxonomy/

 == Screenshots ==

 1. An example of a custom post type archive page.
 2. Settings for each custom post type that has an archive.
+3. Settings for categories, taxonomies, and custom taxonomies.
-3. Give your client the ability to edit archive headlines, a featured image, and content before and after the list.
+4. For custom post types, give your editors the ability to edit archive headlines, a featured image, and content before and after the list.
+5. For taxonomies, give your editors the ability to add a featured image, content before and after the list, and customize order and pagination per term.

 == Changelog ==

+= 1.3.1 =
+* Fixed a small issue with Term content deletion
 = 1.3.0 =
 * Added feature to customize categories and tags
 * Added feature to customize custom taxonomy terms